Yubico/webauthn-recovery-extension/README.md

 The scheme has three participants:

-- Bob, corresponding to the "backup" authenticator.
+- PA: the _primary authenticator_
-- Mary, corresponding to the "primary" authenticator.
+- BA: the _backup authenticator_
-- Robin, corresponding to the WebAuthn Relying Party (RP).
+- RP: the WebAuthn _Relying Party_

-The goal is that Mary will generate public keys for Robin to store.
-At a later time, Bob will request the public keys from Robin and derive the corresponding private keys without further communication with Mary.
+The goal is that PA will generate public keys for RP to store.
+At a later time, BA will request the public keys from RP and derive the corresponding private keys without further communication with PA.

 The scheme is divided into three stages ordered in this forward sequence:

-- In stage 1, only Mary and Bob may communicate.
+- In stage 1, only PA and BA may communicate.

   ```
-  Mary <-> Bob
+  PA <-> BA

-  Robin
+  RP
   ```

   This corresponds to the initial setup done to pair the primary authenticator with the backup authenticator.

-- In stage 2, only Mary and Robin may communicate.
+- In stage 2, only PA and RP may communicate.

   ```
-  Mary     Bob
+  PA     BA
    ^
    |
    v
-  Robin
+  RP
   ```

   This corresponds to using the primary authenticator for day-to-day authentication while the backup authenticator is stored away in a safe place.

-- In stage 3, only Bob and Robin may communicate.
+- In stage 3, only BA and RP may communicate.

   ```
-  Mary     Bob
+  PA     BA
          ^
          |
          |
-  Robin <---+
+  RP <---+
   ```

   This corresponds to the primary authenticator being lost and no longer